Portfolio overview

 The Social Services portfolio is responsible for achieving the Australian Government’s social policy outcomes and delivering social security priorities through policy advice, program administration and research.

-• a sustainable social security system that incentivises self-reliance and supports people who cannot fully support themselves by providing targeted payments and assistance;
+• a sustainable social security system that incentivises self-reliance and supports people who cannot fully support themselves by providing targeted payments and assistance; and

-• contributing to stronger and more resilient individuals, children, families and communities by providing targeted supports;
+• contributing to stronger and more resilient individuals, children, families and communities by providing targeted supports.

 Figure 1: Social Services portfolio – total expenses and average staffing level by entity